Fluid mechanics: Assumptions

+Continuum Assumption

 The continuum assumption is an idealization of continuum mechanics under which fluids can be treated as continuous, even though, on a microscopic scale, they are composed of molecules.
 Under the continuum assumption, macroscopic (observed/measurable) properties such as density, pressure, temperature, and bulk velocity are taken to be well-defined at "infinitesimal" volume elements—small in comparison to the characteristic length scale of the system, but large in comparison to molecular length scale.
 Fluid properties can vary continuously from one volume element to another and are average values of the molecular properties.
 The continuum hypothesis can lead to inaccurate results in applications like supersonic speed flows, or molecular flows on nano scale.
-Those problems for which the continuum hypothesis fails can be solved using statistical mechanics.
+Those problems for which the continuum hypothesis fails can be solved using statistical mechanics or rarefied gas dynamics.
 To determine whether or not the continuum hypothesis applies, the Knudsen number, defined as the ratio of the molecular mean free path to the characteristic length scale, is evaluated.
 Problems with Knudsen numbers below 0.1 can be evaluated using the continuum hypothesis, but molecular approach (statistical mechanics) can be applied to find the fluid motion for larger Knudsen numbers.